miguellealperez/vision-ui/README.md

 ![Demo](https://github.com/user-attachments/assets/cd924064-d927-47ef-919e-9d169f67c7c9)

-## OS26 Updates
+## VisionUI 26 Updates

 ### TL;DR

-OS26 is a complete rewrite of Vision UI.
+VisionUI 26 is a complete rewrite of Vision UI.
 By merging the Vision OS UI with Next.js layout, we have improved navigation, components, and performance, while also making it more accessible.

-You can checkout the WIP demo [here](https://vision.uing.dev/os26)
+You can checkout the WIP demo [here](https://vision.uing.dev/vision-ui-26)

 ![Alert](https://github.com/user-attachments/assets/c1b349db-cef2-406d-a788-e36a08f9d128)